AafaaqAli/Silent-Namaz-Times/README.md

-This Application is created merely Developed with the intention of Sadqa-e-Jaariyah, So please feel free to contribute and report bugs :)
+This Application is merely Developed with the intention of Sadqa-e-Jaariyah, So please feel free to contribute and report bugs :)

 # LICENSE